 Loyalty cards for business: Get started today

-PassKit is a software that allows businesses of any size to take advantage of their consumers’ knowledge and trust with Apple Wallet and Google Pay.
+PassKit is a customer loyalty software that allows businesses of any size to take advantage of their consumers’ knowledge and trust with Apple Wallet and Google Pay.
 During the COVID-19 Pandemic, awareness, and usage grew at an exponential rate.

 PassKit assists you in rewarding customers and closing the gap between their online and offline activities.
 It provides the simplest method for converting physical store cards and coupons into digital passes that your clients can keep and use with their built-in digital wallet without downloading an app.